edriggers/zeppelin-notebooks/README.md

 The notebooks in this repo will be organized into the `Splice Machine Training` folder, which contains a subfolder for each of our training classes.

+### Updating the Repo
+After modifying the notebooks in your local version of Zeppelin, update your local repo by copying all of the notebook folders in the `zeppelin-0.8.0-bin-all/notebook` folder into the local version of your notebooks repo.

 ## Using the Notebooks with the Splice Training Docker Image

 To use the notebooks in this repo with the docker image distributed by Splice Machine: